 Items damaged by Hurricane Michael, such as air conditioners, heating systems, and water heaters are eligible to be replaced under the HRRP.
 Appliances and housing components that are not integral to the structure of the property and are not essential to basic health and safety, such as washers, dryers, and detached garages and carports are generally not eligible to be replaced under the HRRP.
-In some cases, zoning or Homeowner’s Association (HOA) guidelines may require carports and/or garages, which would be considered in those instances.
+In those cases where zoning or Homeowner’s Association (HOA) guidelines may require carports and/or garages, detached garages and carports maybe considered in those instances.
 Luxury items and items with a quality grade above basic standards, such as granite countertops, are not eligible to be replaced in a like-for-like manner.

 Environmental Review